Locker Room Talk: Sex On The First Date?

 One of the things that I decided to make a plan for, is whether or not I want to put out after a first date or not.
 I found it fascinating how many beliefs I had surrounding the topic.
 Insecurities popped up for me.
 I didn’t want to have sex and then have that held against me; I mean god forbid should someone consider me easy.
 I also didn’t want to deny myself the opportunity to explore a connection that I was feeling, just to avoid someone else’s judgment.
 I ended up deciding to give myself permission to do whatever I wanted, with whomever I wanted, and whenever it felt right for me.

+While women’s sexuality is often judged through a lens of unrealistic expectations.
 I was able to let go of my need to portray any certain image and instead focus on being authentic.
 I learned that the worst thing that could happen, was also the best thing that could happen!
 If someone judged me, or decided I wasn’t relationship material based on the fact that I had sex after a first date, it was actually great news, as it told me very valuable information.
 Someone who judges a woman (a woman that they are happy to sleep with!) for having sex after a first date, is not someone I’m going to be compatible with anyway.
 So, see ya later judgy-jerk face!

 Letting go of a need to portray any specific image surrounding my sexuality was one of the first steps toward becoming sexually liberated.